Get Serger-Like Finishes Without a Serger: The Side Cutter Foot

 Want clean, professional-looking seam edges without investing in a serger?
 Enter the side cutter sewing machine foot!
 This nifty tool trims and finishes your fabric edges as you sew, giving you results that are surprisingly similar to a serger's rolled hem.

-I purchased this tool on Amazon and here are my findings, there's also a video demonstration below of me testing the tool.
+I purchased this tool on Amazon, and here are my findings.
+There's also a video demonstration below of me testing the tool.
 Let's dive into how it works and whether it's right for you.

 What is a Side Cutter Foot?